Football news - Man Utd and Juventus beaten to Erling Haaland signing as Dortmund confirm deal

 Manchester United and Juventus beaten to Haaland signing as Dortmund confirm deal

-Erling Haaland has signed for Borussia Dortmund after the German club activated his minimum fee release clause of £18million, fighting off a host of top European sides including Manchester United and Juventus.
+Erling Braut Haaland has signed for Borussia Dortmund after the German club activated his minimum fee release clause of £18 million, fighting off a host of top European sides including Manchester United and Juventus.

-The 19-year-old has been in prolific form for Red Bull Salzburg this season, scoring 28 goals in 22 appearances, including a hat-trick on Champions League debut against European champions Liverpool.
+The 19-year-old has been in prolific form for Red Bull Salzburg this season, scoring 28 goals in 22 appearances, including a hat-trick on Champions League debut against Genk.

 The Leeds-born striker, who already has two appearances for Norway, reportedly had offers from both Manchester United and Juventus on the table but chose Dortmund, where he has signed a four-and-a-half-year contract.